Building a combustible dust incident database

 In his article, Christian Fournier, the safety and training co-ordinator at Fornebu Lumber, shares several lessons learned so that other companies in the Canadian forest industry can improve their performance and keep their people safe.

 How would process safety across the nation be impacted if more companies in Canada were open to sharing and learning from these incidents?
-What if we went outside the boarders and tried to understand incidents across the globe — what impact could this have on safety here at home?
+What if we went outside the borders and tried to understand incidents across the globe — what impact could this have on safety here at home?

 For the last two years, DustEx Research Ltd. has focused on tracking, capturing, and generating lessons learned from combustible dust fires and explosions.
 In the first six months of 2018, they recorded 75 fires, 14 explosions, nine injuries, and one fatality in North America.
 Internationally, an additional 14 fires, 12 explosions, 31 injuries, and eight fatalities were found.